Skip to Content

 The reported illnesses may not capture the full scope of the outbreak, because it can take up to four weeks to determine if a sick person is part of an outbreak, and many infected people recover without medical care and are never actually tested for E. coli, according to the CDC.

-Most people infected with Shiga toxin-producing E. coli, the strain linked to the recalled carrots, usually start experiencing symptoms about 3 to 4 days after consuming the bacteria and recover without treatment after 5 to 7 days, according to the agency.
+Most people infected with Shiga toxin-producing E. coli, the strain linked to the recalled carrots, start experiencing symptoms about 3 to 4 days after consuming the bacteria and recover without treatment after 5 to 7 days, according to the agency.

 Children younger than 5, adults ages 65 and older and those with weakened immune systems are at an increased risk for infection, the CDC says.